bestinslot-xyz/brc20-proposals/001-6-byte-namespace/index.md

 ```

 Parent of the deploy inscription must be the pre-deploy inscription, and the deploy inscription must be created at least 3 blocks after the pre-deploy inscription.
 This allows the indexers to verify that the pre-deploy inscription exists and has been processed before the deploy inscription is created.

+> [!WARNING]
+> Since brc20 requires all inscriptions to be non-vindicated, deploy inscription must be on the first input and cannot use pointers.
+So, the parent should be the second input on the deploy inscribe transaction.

 ## Compatibility
 - BRC20 indexers currently reject 6-byte tickers, so they should index them after block height `909969`.